 Have a costume swap with friends and neighbors

-Halloween costumes cost money, which can be difficult for many families to afford on top of their usual monthly expenditure.
+Halloween costumes cost money, which can be difficult for many families to afford on top of their usual monthly expenditures.
 However, Halloween is still an important cultural holiday for some people and Halloween costume swaps are a great way to reduce both the financial and ecological impact of Halloween.

 Get a Halloween costume swap going with your neighbors or friends who have kids.
 You’ll save money on costumes for yourself and the other participants while keeping things out of the landfill.